yast/yast-core/agent-system/doc/systemagent.md

 ## Paths

-Target agent are attached to `.target` under which lives commands.
+Target agent is attached to `.target` path.
+See all available `.target` commands below.
 Target agent can be also invoked via WFM where it lives under `.local` root.
 Difference between WFM `.local` and SCR `.target` is only after SCR switch, which is used for example in installation, when `.local` always work always on